Fedict/dcattools/README.md

 ### Requirements

-These tools can be used with Oracle Java 1.8 (1.7 will probably work, but not tested), on a headless machine, i.e. there is no fancy GUI.
+These tools can be used with Oracle Java runtime 1.8 (1.7 will probably work, but not tested), on a headless machine, i.e. there is no fancy GUI.

-Internet connection is obviously required, a proxy can be used.
+Internet connection is obviously required, although a proxy can be used.

+Binaries can be found in [dist/bin](dist/bin), compiling from source requires the Oracle JDK and Maven.

 ### Main parts